-When we designed this expedition we wanted to create a program that captured the very essence of the Western Deserts and their astonishing diversity.
+When we designed this expedition we sought to create a program that captured the very essence of the Western Deserts and their astonishing diversity.
 From the rugged ranges of remote Karlamilyi (Rudall River) National Park and the ironstone red ranges of the lesser-known East Pilbara to the botanical wonderlands of the Gibson Desert bio region.
 This was the last wilderness in Australia, it was only in the 1960s that any vehicle tracks were made into the area.
 Back then, Terry Long, the Woomera Native Patrol officer said, “No one had been out there.
 The desert, as far as the Department [WA Dept of Supply] was concerned... was an unknown, as it was to the whole of Western Australia.
 The Warburton Ranges [were] as far as anybody got.
 People in those days knew absolutely nothing about Aborigines.”
 This expedition takes you there.
 This tour has a relaxed pace and the four wheel driving is not extreme, but the locations are extremely remote and beautiful.

 In 1971 the late Geoffrey Bardon arrived at Papunya in his combi van to teach art.
 Under his tutelage the artists translated the images they once painted on sand and rock into canvass images .These images represent the Tjukurpa (dreaming) and are an extension of ceremonial expression.
 Papunya Tula Artists are spread right across the Western Deserts in places like Kiwirrkurra, Haasts Bluff and Kintore.
 Different areas have developed different styles, the movement is constantly developing.